-The Budget of the Commonwealth provides for the use of Toll Credits to be used by the Public Transportation unit and public transit authorities as the match for federal funds.
-The enacted budget holds harmless the funding supporting the Non-Public School Transportation program.
+The Executive Budget provides for the use of Toll Credits to be used by the Public Transportation unit and public transit authorities as the match for federal funds.
+The Executive Budget holds harmless the funding supporting the Non-Public School Transportation program.
+Due to the timing of historical payments to eligible participating schools \$2,950,000 in General Fund support will be provided in both fiscal year 2009 and fiscal year 2010.
 In fiscal year 2008, \$2,950,000 shall lapse to the credit of the General Fund.
-Due to the timing of historical payments to eligible participating schools, \$2,950,000 in General Fund support will still be provided in both fiscal year 2009 and fiscal year 2010.